Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Preliminary definitions

-In supervised learning time series problems, we are provided a training dataset including a set of labeled time series, $D=\{(\mathbf{t}_1,y_1),(\mathbf{t}_2,y_2),\ldots,(\mathbf{t}_N,y_N)\}$, where $N$ is the number of available time series, $\mathbf{t}_i$ is the $i$-th time series, $y_i$ is the label assigned to it, and $i\in\{1,\ldots,N\}$.
+In supervised learning time series problems, we are provided a training dataset including a set of labelled time series, $D=\{(\mathbf{t}_1,y_1),(\mathbf{t}_2,y_2),\ldots,(\mathbf{t}_N,y_N)\}$, where $N$ is the number of time series, $\mathbf{t}_i$ is the $i$-th time series, $y_i$ is the label assigned to it, and $i\in\{1,\ldots,N\}$.
 In general, the objective is to learn a mapping function (model) able to accurately predict the labels for the time series of the test set.
-Every time series is a set of $C$ ordered sets (also known as channels or dimensions) of real values.
+Every time series is a set of $C$ ordered sets (also known as channels) of real values.
 Although the most common type of time series are univariate ($C=1$), there is an increasing interest in multivariate time series ($C>1$).
 A multivariate time series with $C$ channels is defined as $\mathbf{t}_i=(\mathbf{t}_i^1,\ldots,\mathbf{t}_i^C)$, where the $c$-th channel is denoted as $\mathbf{t}_i^c = (t^c_{i,1}, t^c_{i,2}, \ldots t^c_{i,T})$, $c \in \{1, \ldots, C\}$, and $T$ is the length of the time series.
-In this paper, we focus on time series with a constant spacing of observation times, in contrast to unevenly spaced time series, and we consider datasets where all the time series are equal-length.
+In this paper, we focus on time series with a constant spacing of observation times, and we consider datasets where all the time series are equal-length.

-Depending on the nature of the labels, the supervised time series problems can be categorised in Time Series Extrinsic Regression (TSER) \cite{guijo2023unsupervised}, nominal Time Series Classification (TSC) \cite{bakeoff_redux} or Time Series Ordinal Classification (TSOC).
-TSER covers those problems where the label to be predicted is a real number, i.e. $y_i\in\mathbb{R}$.
+Depending on the nature of the labels, the supervised time series problems can be categorised in Time Series Extrinsic Regression (TSER) \cite{tan2021time,guijo2024unsupervised}, nominal Time Series Classification (TSC) \cite{bakeoff_redux} or Time Series Ordinal Classification (TSOC).
+TSER covers problems where the label to be predicted is a real number, i.e. $y_i\in\mathbb{R}$.
 For TSC, the label of each time series takes values in a discrete set of categories, $y_i\in\{\mathcal{C}_1,\mathcal{C}_2,\ldots, \mathcal{C}_q, \ldots, \mathcal{C}_Q\}$, where $q \in \{1, \ldots, Q\}$, and $Q$ is the number of classes of the problem.
 Finally, TSOC problems are TSC problems (with more than two classes) which include an order constraint in the labels.